Monday, February 29, 2016

 (JUNE 20-24, 1791)

-Louis's "Flight to Varennes" (the insignificant town where he was arrested) destroyed the aura of monarchy.
+Louis's "Flight to Varennes" (the insignificant town where he is stopped) destroyed the aura of monarchy.
 It is considered as important as taking the Bastille.

 You can still follow the route...